 This system started when rulers and tape measures weren’t available.
 People used what they had: their hands.

-Measuring in hands remains convenient and helps everyone understand a horse’s height easily.
+Measuring in hands remains convenient and helps everyone easily understand a horse’s height.
 It’s consistent and traditional, so it’s used worldwide.

 This method allows for quick comparisons between horses.
 Whether you’re at a stable or a horse show, saying a horse is ’16 hands’ is clear and universally understood.
 It keeps things straightforward.

 One hand is equal to four inches.
 When measuring horses in hands, decimals are used for partial measurements.
-For example, a horse that is 14.2 hands is 14 hands plus 2 inches, which is 58 inches in total: (14 x 4) + 2.
+For example, a horse that is 14.2 hands is 14 hands plus 2 inches, which equals 58 inches in total: (14 x 4) + 2 inches.

 A horse can’t be 14.5 hands, because the number after the decimal represents whole inches, not fractions.
 If a horse is 14.2 1/2 HH, it means he is two and a half inches over 14 hands.